 Tip: need a yarn you can’t find locally?
 Amazon has a whole yarn section to choose from.
 Darn Good Yarn sells stunning recycled yarn, handmade in small batches.
-Annie’s sells a variety of yarn, plus they have a basic online crochet class with Ellen Gormley.
+Annie’s sells a variety of yarn, plus they have an online crochet class with Ellen Gormley.
 It will take you through five projects, and you get lifetime access to it.
 Plus, you can ask her questions if you have any.
 There are also lots of more specialized online classes, like Learn to Crochet Amigurumi and Learn to Bead Crochet.

 I divided these tips into two sections – “crochet tips” and “the ‘don’t’ crochet tips”, which is further down the page.

 - To keep balls of yarn from falling out and rolling, put them in a washed, repurposed cylindrical handiwipe container.
 The yarn comes out through the same hole the wipes came through.

 - Here’s a method for softening cheap, scratchy yarn.